ADD CONDITION

 Dosage and Administration

-Adults and children aged 5 years and older are instructed to dissolve 1 drop slowly in the mouth.
-This process may be repeated every 2 hours as needed for symptom relief.
+For adults and children aged 5 years and older, the recommended dosage is to dissolve 1 drop slowly in the mouth.
+This may be repeated every 2 hours as needed.

-For children under 5 years of age, it is recommended to consult a physician before administration.
+For children under 5 years of age, it is advised to consult a physician for appropriate dosing recommendations.

 Contraindications